kitofr/kitofr.github.io/_posts/2016-02-03-how_do_you_balance_your_team.md

 ### Additional notes
 I realize that even how much I ever wanted to, I would not be able to write an exhaustive post on this matter, because it is to grand.
-However; I would like to give some pointers and hopefully come back to this from another angle later on.
+However; the aim is to give some pointers and hopefully come back to this from another angle later on.